srpablino/FP-PSP-SERVER/CONTRIBUTING.md

 Please make sure to run the tests before you commit your changes.
 You can run `mvn test` which will run the tests and will also run the maven code analyzers plugins:

-* [PMD](https://pmd.github.io/) to check some common potential source of bugs and good practices
+* [PMD](https://pmd.github.io/), checks some common potential source of bugs and good practices
-* [CheckStyle](http://checkstyle.sourceforge.net/) to check code style conventions
+* [CheckStyle](http://checkstyle.sourceforge.net/), checks code style conventions
-* [FindBugs](http://findbugs.sourceforge.net/) to also check some common potential source of bugs
+* [FindBugs](http://findbugs.sourceforge.net/), also checks some common potential source of bugs

 If any of those plugins throws any errors you will have to fix them manually and push those fixes to your PR branch.